smartcoder0305/react-wordle/README.md

 - Create a new website with Plausible Analytics with a given domain, e.g. `example.app`
 - In [.env](.env), add `REACT_APP_PLAUSIBLE_DOMAIN=example.app`

+### Why does sharing of results not work?

+For mobile and wearable devices and smart TVs, sharing of results is initially attempted using the [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API).
+For other devices or when sharing to the Web Share API fails, the results are written to the clipboard.
+Both these methods will succeed only in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), which require you to implement the HTTPS protocol when hosting this repo on a public domain.

 ## Projects built using this repo